Extensively studied, with a consistent safety profile across all approved doses1

 • Adverse events observed in presymptomatic SMA were consistent with those observed in infantile-onset and later-onset SMA1

-• No treatment-related adverse events leading to discontinuation*
+• No treatment-related adverse events leading to discontinuation41

-Most common adverse events* (reported in ≥3 infants)28
+Most common adverse events occurring in ≥5 infants receiving Evrysdi41

 Evrysdi

-• Multiple occurrences of the same adverse event in an individual are counted only once
+• Multiple occurrences of the same adverse event in an individual are counted only once41

-• Includes adverse events with onset from first dose to the cut-off date
+• Includes adverse events with onset from first dose to the cut-off date41

-*Adverse reactions have an assumed causality to drug treatment under appropriate use; adverse events include any untoward event associated with the use of a drug, regardless of causality.
+*Adverse reactions have an assumed causality to drug treatment under appropriate use; adverse events include any untoward event associated with the use of a drug, regardless of causality.53

 PREVIOUS TREATMENT